Soft chocolate cookies filled with chocolate chips in every bite. These Double Chocolate Chip Cookies are the perfect dessert for chocolate lovers!

 - 1 cup (190 grams) semi-sweet chocolate chips

-- In a large mixing bowl, whisk together the flour, cocoa powder, baking soda, and salt.
+- In a large mixing bowl, whisk together the flour, unsweetened cocoa powder, baking soda, and salt.
 Set aside.

 - Using a handheld mixer, or stand mixer fitted with the paddle attachment, cream together the butter, brown sugar, and granulated sugar for about 1-2 minutes or until well combined.
 Mix in the egg and vanilla extract.